rbtnn/vim-coloredit/README.md

 * Vim 8.1 or above
 * Vim must be compiled with `+textprop` feature

+## Concepts

+* This plugin does not provide to customize user-settings.
+* This plugin provides only one command.

 ## License

 Distributed under MIT License.
 See LICENSE.